rosefrancis-tech/hori-seo-n/README.md

 These are the major refactorings made in the code

 HTML
-- Changed title into consice and descriptive
+- Changed title into concise and descriptive
 - Introduced five major elements in the body: Header, Section(for Hero), Main, Aside, Footer
 - Changed divs inside the Main and Aside into article and section elements respectively
 - Fixed header links